Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Happing cleaning! :)

 I dampen the inside of the cup and then sprinkle baking soda onto a damp cloth.
 Wipe the inside of your cup until the stain is removed.
-If the stain is stubborn, repeat.
-I never use bleach as I believe it is too caustic and destroys the finish on the cup.

 I just take my damp dish rag, pour straight Joy dishwashing soap on it and wipe over the coffee stain,and it comes right out.